Dawn-Of-Justice/gitreadlater/Monetization.md

 ### Test Mode

-All Stripe development should be done in Test Mode:
+All Paddle development should be done in Test Mode:

-1. Make sure you're in Test Mode in the Stripe Dashboard
+1. Make sure you're in Test Mode in the Paddle Dashboard
-2. Use Stripe's test credit cards for payments:
+2. Use Paddle's test credit cards for payments:
    - Success: `4242 4242 4242 4242`
    - Decline: `4000 0000 0000 0002`